cicimnmn/VLR_16824_project/README.md

 This is the planning and simulation framework used in *"VL2Interaction: Establishing Safe and Preferable Human-Robot Interaction,"*.
 This repository is based on [STAP](https://sites.google.com/stanford.edu/stap) *"Sequencing Task-Agnostic Policies"*.

-For a brief overview of our work, please refer to our [project page](https://sites.google.com/view/text2interaction/).

-Further details can be found in our paper available on [arXiv](https://arxiv.org/abs/2408.06105v1).

 <img src="readme/user_instruction.png" alt="Text2Interaction Preview" height="55pt"/>
 <p align="center">
   <table>